Anders Mol: Beach career

 Mol learned to play beach volleyball as a teenager.
 His parents introduced him to the sport.
 Together with Martin Olimstad he competed at the U18 European Championships in Molodetscho.
-Together with his cousin Mathias Berntsen Mol competed in multiple national and international tournaments between 2014 and 2017.
+Together with his cousin Mathias Berntsen, Mol competed in multiple national and international tournaments between 2014 and 2017.
 Berntsen/ Mol won the U20 European Championships 2015 in Larnaka and were U22 Vice European Champions in 2017.
 Further highlights of the two cousins was a 9th place at a 5-star- event of the world series in Porec and a third place at a 2-star-event in Espinho.
-2016 Mol again won the U20 European Championship in Atlanta together with Alexander Sorum.
+2016 Mol again won the U20 European Championship in Antalya together with Alexander Sorum.
 Since end of 2016 Mol plays together with Alexanders brother, Christian Sorum, who previously played with Anders own brother, Hendrik.
 Together with Christian, Mol landed a 5th place at the FIVB-Major in Klagenfurt and won the U22 European Championship in Thessaloniki.
 2017 Mol/ Sorum landed a 9th place at the FIVB 5 star tournament in Gstaad, won the CEV Masters in Ljubljana and landed a 5th place at the European Championship in Jurmala.
 Besides, Mol was “best Newcomer” on the world tour 2017.
 2018 Mol/ Sorum landed in 5th place at the 4-star tournament in Den Haag.
 There followed many more top 10 placings, including a 5th place in Xiamen, a second place in Itapema, a 5th place in Espinho and the win in Gstaad.
 In July, Mol/ Sorum became European Champions in the Netherlands.
 Then they also won the 5-star tournament in Vienna and climbed to the top of the world ranking after winning 19 times in a row.
 They even won the World Tour Final in Hamburg.
 With that win the duo landed their forth FIVB World Tour gold medal in a row and earned them the highest ever prize money in the history of beach volleyball, taking home 150,000 $ in total.
 Mol finished the 2018/2017 season with four FIVB awards, Best Blocker, Best Offensive Player, Most Outstanding Player and Most Improved.